Sanguine: Visual Analysis for Patient Blood Management: Evaluation

-Although Sanguine is designed primarily for retrospective PBM analysis, Dr.\ Metcalf also explored using Sanguine as a decision support tool for blood component ordering when preparing for surgeries.
-For example, a surgeon preparing for an open mitral valve replacement (MVR) can view the transfusion data for prior open MVR cases, using Sanguine's heatmap shown in Figure~\ref{ref:Open_MVR_Hemo_Filtered_Heatmap}.
+\\ Dr. Metcalf explored using Sanguine as a decision support tool for blood component ordering when preparing for surgeries (\textbf{G4}).
+For example, a surgeon preparing for an open mitral valve replacement (MVR) can view the transfusion data for prior open MVR cases, using Sanguine's heatmap shown in Figure~\ref{fig:Open_MVR_Hemo_Filtered_Heatmap}.
 To get a more specific picture, they can apply a filter using the dot plot based on their patient's preoperative hemoglobin value, and even filter based on the anesthesiologist with whom they will work in the surgery.
-The surgeon can view their own historic transfusion for open MVR, and order blood components based on their personal records.
-For example, a surgeon who performed 11 open MVR cases (first row in Figure~\ref{ref:Open_MVR_Hemo_Filtered_Heatmap}) did not transfuse in 64\% of cases, and used only 1 unit in 15\% of all their cases.
+The surgeon can view their own historic transfusion record for open MVR and order blood components based on their personal records.
+For example, a surgeon who performed 11 open MVR cases (first row in Figure~\ref{fig:Open_MVR_Hemo_Filtered_Heatmap}) did not transfuse in 64\% of cases, and used only 1 unit in 15\% of all their cases.
 Hence, they can conclude that they should order one unit of red blood cells before surgery.
 Surgeons can also view the outcomes of cases from historic data, and know what they can expect for their upcoming case.
 For example, for the same surgeon in the first row, they can see that 55\% of the cases required long-term ventilation after the surgery.
-Overall, Dr.\ Metcalf remarked that using Sanguine is a much more personalized and precise way for surgeons to prepare, compared to the guidelines currently in place.
-He commented that in this way, Sanguine can help reduce waste, while at the same time also reducing the need for emergency blood releases during the surgery.

-\section{Feedback from Clinicians}
+\subsection{Feedback from Clinicians}

-Dr.\ Metcalf, the PBM expert, presented his findings, described in the previous section, to a cardiac surgeon in a virtual meeting, using a screen-share of Sanguine in ``View Mode''.
-The interface and visualization techniques were well received, and the surgeon was positive that Sanguine can be an effective tool to study transfusions in their clinical context.
-They said, \textit{this is what I have been looking into and could not find an answer anywhere.
-Besides just blood transfusion, there is a lot of other data in there too...}
+Dr. Metcalf, the PBM expert, presented his findings, described in the previous section, to a cardiac surgeon and several anesthesiologists in virtual meetings, using a screen-share of Sanguine in ``View Mode'' (G5, communication).
+As we designed Sanguine to be used by clinicians as visualization consumers, we considered the modality of the PBM expert presenting via screen-share and advising on blood product usage representative of a real-world use case.

+After the presentation, the surgeon said, \textit{``this is what I have been looking into and could not find an answer anywhere.
+Besides just blood transfusion, there is a lot of other data in there too.''} The anesthesiologists discussed opportunities Sanguine could bring for implementing interventions: \textit{[Sanguine] can guide our potential interventions...this is great to look at combinations of data...and for evaluating practices.
+I would use this tool every day.}